Lindisfarne: Cuthbert as bishop

+From its reference to "Aldfrith, who now reigns peacefully", the "Life of Cuthbert" is considered to date from between 685 and 704.
+While bishop and abbot, Cuthbert took it upon himself to align his bishopric with the see of Canterbury, and therefore with Rome, while leaving its Celtic leanings and traditions behind.
+After his death in 687 Cuthbert was initially buried in Lindisfarne.
+Due to the claim that Cuthbert's body was untouched by 'corruption', and also due to there being several miracles associated with those who had come to visit Cuthbert's shrine, the island became a major destination for pilgrimages for the next few hundred years.

+During one of the many evacuations of Lindisfarne by the monks due to the increasing frequency of Viking raids upon the island at the time, in 793 Cuthbert's body was carried away by the monks, first to where they temporarily re-settled in the nearby village of Chester-le-Street, then to Durham Cathedral c.
+995. Eadberht of Lindisfarne, the next bishop (and later saint), was buried in the place from which Cuthbert's body had been exhumed earlier in the same year (793).

+8th and 9th centuries

 In 735, the northern ecclesiastical province of England was established, with the archbishopric at York.
-There were only three bishops under York: Hexham, Lindisfarne and Whithorn, whereas Canterbury had the 12 envisaged by St Augustine.
-The Diocese of York roughly encompassed the counties of Yorkshire and Lancashire.
-Hexham covered County Durham and the southern part of Northumberland up to the River Coquet, and eastwards into the Pennines.
+There were only three bishops under York: Hexham, Lindisfarne and Whithorn, whereas Canterbury had the 12 envisioned by St Augustine.

+At that time the Diocese of York roughly encompassed the counties of Yorkshire and Lancashire.
+Hexham covered County Durham and the southern part of modern Northumberland up to the River Coquet, and eastwards into the Pennines.
 Whithorn covered most of Dumfries and Galloway region west of Dumfries itself.
 The remainder, Cumbria, northern Northumbria, Lothian and much of the Kingdom of Strathclyde formed the diocese of Lindisfarne.

-In 737, Saint Ceolwulf of Northumbria abdicated as King of Northumbria and entered the priory at Lindisfarne.
+In 737, Ceolwulf of Northumbria abdicated as King of Northumbria and entered the abbey at Lindisfarne.
 He died in 764 and was buried alongside Cuthbert.
 In 830, his body was moved to Norham-upon-Tweed, and later his head was translated to Durham Cathedral.